Gepetto/jcqp/README.md

-This package implements a quadratic program solver.
+This package implements a Judicious and Clear Quadratic Program solver.